Microsoft (Office) 365

 -

-Select the orange Install Office button on the page:
+Select the Install Office button on the page:

-*Note: You might be asked to save the installer files, or it may begin downloading automatically.
+*Note: You might be asked to save the installer file, or it may begin downloading automatically.

 Part Three - Install and Activate